Regina Lund: Theater and musical work

 Lund made her stage debut in 1991 in Malmö as Curley's wife in John Steinbeck's Of Mice and Men.
 She also had the part of Ophelia in Jan Bergman's Hamlet at Riksteatern in Stockholm in 1992.
 The same year she acted as Beth in Sam Shepard's Den innersta lögnen (English: The Innermost Lie).
 The year after that she played a part in the musical I hetaste laget (English: Too Hot to Handle) at Cirkus, Stockholm.

 In 1996, she acted as the character Lola in the play Blå Ängeln, and also had a role in Censorn in Gothenburg.

 Personal life

-Lund has a daughter, born in 1999.
+Lund has a son, born in 1999.
 She was married to actor Jonas Malmsjö between 2000 and 2002.
 Between 2006 and 2008, she lived in Copenhagen.
 In 2013, Lund revealed to Aftonbladet newspaper that she had been diagnosed and operated for cancer in her breasts and lymph nodes.
 In early 2014, Lund revealed that she was cancer free.